EXPERT

 Regional focus: Global.

-Previous institutional affiliations: Government, academia, NGOs, UN entities.
+Previous institutional affiliations: UN, NATO, academia, NGOs

 > Biography